JustineUgo/graphql_simple_blog/README.md

-# Github Explorer
+# Simple Blog

-Github Explorer is a Flutter mobile app designed to provide users with an engaging platform to explore GitHub profiles and repositories, even in environments with limited internet connectivity.
+Simple Blog is a Flutter mobile app designed to provide users with an engaging platform to explore GitHub profiles and repositories, even in environments with limited internet connectivity.

 ## Overview

-Github Explorer utilizes Flutter's capabilities along with various packages and tools to offer a seamless browsing experience for GitHub users.
-With lightweight MVC architecture, Bloc for state management, auto_route for routing, GetIt & Injectable for dependency injection, and other technologies, Github Explorer ensures efficient performance and smooth navigation.
+Simple Blog utilizes Flutter's capabilities along with various packages and tools to offer a seamless browsing experience for GitHub users.
+With lightweight MVC architecture, Bloc for state management, auto_route for routing, GetIt & Injectable for dependency injection, and other technologies, Simple Blog ensures efficient performance and smooth navigation.

 ## Setup

-To get started with Github Explorer, follow these steps:
+To get started with Simple Blog, follow these steps:

 1. Run the following commands:
    ```bash